What are Treasury Bills?

 - Ways of Buying Treasury Bills

-- Difference between Treasury Bills, Treasury Notes and Bonds
+- Difference between Treasury Bills, Treasury Notes, and Bonds

 - Factors affecting Treasury Bill Prices

 Banks and financial institutions are the biggest customers of various types of Treasury bills.
 Before maturity, trading of these Bills can be done in the secondary market.
 Investors can thereby make short-term interest gains.
-Continuing with the above example of T-Bill purchased at 925$, if the T-Bill is trading at 975$ in the secondary market after 7 months, the investor can exit the position at the prevailing rate.
+Continuing with the above example of a T-Bill purchased at 925$, if the T-Bill is trading at 975$ in the secondary market after 7 months, the investor can exit the position at the prevailing rate.
 He will not have to wait for the entire year to sell off his investment.
 Also, he gets an opportunity to earn interest gain too.